kiba/Writings/fac/chp20_survival.md

 They jaunted east, with robots providing covering fire against the West, but it became quickly clear that the protective coon of armor was fast shredding away.

-The monsters were relentless, simply bulldozing their way through hailstorm of bullets by sheer number.
+The monsters were relentless, simply bulldozing their way through hailstorm of bullets with sheer number.

 As for Arc's squad, they sliced through stray Grimm, while picking up more robots to delay the enemy.